Oh (Ciara song): Chart performance

 The song debuted at number 75 on the US Billboard Hot 100 the week of March 25, 2005, to become Ciara's third top-five single.
 "Oh" became Ciara's second song in a row (after "1, 2 Step") to reach a peak of number two on the chart.
-It also peaked at two on the Billboard Hot R&B/Hip-Hop Songs chart and at number one on the Rhythmic Top 40 and Hot 100 Airplay.
+It also peaked at two on the Billboard Hot R&B/Hip-Hop Songs chart and at number one on the Rhythmic Top 40.
 The song spent a total of 33 weeks on the chart.
-The song also peaked number six on the Pop 100, Pop 100 Airplay, and Top 40 Mainstream.
-It was a minor sales hit, peaking at fifteen on the Hot Digital Songs.
+The song also peaked number six on the Pop 100 and Mainstream Top 40.
 "Oh" was commissioned dance remixes.
 The song appeared on the Billboard Hot Dance Airplay chart, peaking at number 20.
 The "DJ Volume South Beach" remix appears on the bonus CD of Goodies: The Videos & More.
 The single was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million digital copies in the United States.

 "Oh" was a hit outside the US as well.
 The song debuted and peaked at number four in the United Kingdom and number five for two weeks in New Zealand.
 The song also peaked at number seven in Australia, Germany, and Ireland.
 It was also a top-20 hit in Finland and Switzerland.